Skip to main content

 "Deepy immersive, The Arrows of Fealty pierces the heart.
 The novel's world, at once strange and familiar -- yet ultimately different -- coaxes us into what the best historical fiction can do: form deep empathetic connections at once created and strengthened by the very strangeness.
 Paradoxical?
 Not in the hands of Jill MacLean.
 A treat for history fans, The Arrows of Fealty also welcomes every reader with universal themes of longing and love.
 Quiet and often subtle, written with great care, The Arrows of Fealty shines with the brilliance of fire at night."
 Michelle Butler Hallett, author of Constant Nobody, winner of the 2022 Thomas Radall Atlantic Fiction Award.

-We will be going on tour soon in the weeks leading up to the September 21 launch.
-Here are some of the stops we'll make on the virtual book tour.
+Our virtual book tour began in the lead up to the September 21 launch and continues on.
+Here are some of the stops we have and will make on the tour.
 As reviews, interviews, and spotlights post, we will update the links.

 If you're a reviewer and would like an advance review copy, send me a message at anne@ocpublishing.ca!